 The Retail (R)Evolution

-Many, many years ago I was a companion to a semi-well-known Academy Award nominated producer/director.
+About 15 years ago I met and became friends with a semi-well-known Academy Award nominated producer/director.
 When he first approached me, his opening line was that he wouldn’t put me in movies because I was “too funny looking”.
 It was a great opening line and – let’s face it – fair enough.
 I didn’t know who he was when he introduced himself – even though he co-produced one of my absolute favorite movies of all time.
 What I did know is that after grabbing a cup of tea with him, he was funny and he was indeed one of the most interesting people I’d ever have the pleasure of spending a significant time with.
-During our time together, he was writing a screenplay – I don’t remember too much about it now but I remember he allowed me to read a bit of the draft as he was writing it.
+During the initial getting-to-know-you phase of our friendship, he was writing a screenplay – I don’t remember too much about it now but I remember he allowed me to read a bit of the draft as he was writing it.
 I do distinctly remember the content not being very compelling or relevant even though the screenplay was set in the current day – it reminded me of older movies that I’d seen in style and in character concept.
 My friend is approximately 35 years older than I am and it was, honestly, the first time I can recollect noticing the tremendous age gap.
-[Imagine the carefully crafted but honest answer I had to deliver when asked what I thought – but that’s for another post, another time.]
+[I carefully crafted an honest answer I delivered when asked what I thought.]

 Even though, when we would attend industry parties, people would immediately recognize him and were very warm towards him, it became evident that his time had come and gone and that now, he was now a great part of Hollywood history.